JervanSahd/JervanSahd/README.md

 - 👀 I’m interested in web3 and blockchain technologies.
 - 🌱 I’m currently learning everything I can on the subject by jumping into everything I can.
 - 💞️ I’m looking to collaborate on crypto currencies based projects.
-- 📫 How to reach me by DM.
+- 📫 Reach me by DM on twitter @hodlresource.

 <!---
 JervanSahd/JervanSahd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.